NiklasBorglund/niklasnotes-blog/posts/weekly-notes-2025-08-11.md

 A fast-paced multiplayer shooter set in a brine-powered underwater world - made here in Sweden in Skövde not too far from where I am.

 Players find the gameplay enjoyable and engaging, often describing it as addictive.
 The unique weapons and great aesthetic get frequent praise, along with strong multiplayer experiences when played with friends.
+Players express desire for additional content variety to enhance longevity as well.

 The interesting thing here is that the game is recognized for being well-polished at launch with minimal bugs AND some complain about technical issues.
-I suspect that might be from two different audiences with the audience anomaly with Chinese Simplified reviews - giving the game a lower score there.
+I suspect that might be from two different audiences with the audience anomaly in Chinese Simplified reviews - giving the game a lower score there (around 60%, where the global average is 84%).

-Players express desire for additional content variety to enhance longevity, with concerns about limited variety leading to repetitive experiences.

 ---